bill-of-materials/awesome-minitel/readme.md

   away most internal components.

-In all those possible hardware modifications, the easiest way to provide content to the Minitel is to use it's serial port at the back (Minitel 1B), called the *Péri-informatique* port.
+In all those possible hardware modifications, the easiest way to provide content to the Minitel is to use its serial port at the back (Minitel 1B), called the *Péri-informatique* port.

 ### DIY Serial interface